whu-lyh/whu-lyh.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently the final-year Ph.D in the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing ([LIESMARS](http://www.lmars.whu.edu.cn/en/)), [Wuhan University](https://en.whu.edu.cn/), supervised by [Prof. BiSheng Yang](https://3s.whu.edu.cn/ybs/index.htm) and [Prof. Zhen Dong](https://dongzhenwhu.github.io/).
 I work closely with the research fellow [Dr. Jianping Li](https://kafeiyin00.github.io/) at Nanyang Technological University.
-Before this, I received the M.S. degree in School of Geodesy and Geomatics, Wuhan University in 2019, supervised by A. Prof. Li Zheng and A. Prof. Zheng Ji.
+Before this, I received the M.S. degree in School of Geodesy and Geomatics, Wuhan University in 2019, supervised by [A. Prof. Li Zheng](https://www.sgg.whu.edu.cn/info/1392/1208.htm) and A. Prof. Zheng Ji.
 Prior to WHU, I received the B.S. degree in Tai Yuan University of Technology in 2017.

 My research interests include Mobile Laser Scanning Point Cloud, LiDAR SLAM, Multi-modality Fusion, Place Recognition, Retrieval and Localization.
 I have published several papers <a href='https://scholar.google.com/citations?user=rB0h2ocAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> at the top journals, such as ISPRS J, TGRS and JAG.

 # 🔥 News
+- *2024.10: 🎉🎉🎉 One paper is accepted by JAG.
+(SCI1-TOP, IF:  7.5).
+Congratulations to Yuan.
 - *2024.09*: 🎉🎉🎉 One paper is accepted by RAL.
 (SCI2-TOP, IF:  4.6).
 Congratulations to [Shuhao](https://kang-1-2-3.github.io/) and [Youqi](https://martin-liao.github.io/).
 - *2024.04*: 🎉🎉🎉 One paper is accepted by TGRS.
 (SCI1-TOP, IF:  8.2).
 Congratulations to Xiaochen.
 - *2024.04*: 🎉🎉🎉 One paper is accepted by PHOTOGRAMMETRIC RECORD.
 (SCI3, IF:  2.4).
 Congratulations to Xin Zhao.